-Fees incurred for audit services provided by Ernst & Young approximated \$2,432,163 and \$2,162,073 for years 2022 and 2021, respectively.
-These amounts include the annual financial statement audits for the years ended December 31, 2022 and 2021; audit of the Company's internal controls over financial reporting as of December 31, 2022 and 2021; reviews of the Company's quarterly financial statements; and annual statutory audits of the Company's insurance subsidiaries for the year ended December 31, 2022 and 2021.
+Fees incurred for audit services provided by Ernst & Young approximated \$2,460,000 and \$2,432,000 for years 2023 and 2022, respectively.
+These amounts include the annual financial statement audits for the years ended December 31, 2023 and 2022; audit of the Company's internal controls over financial reporting as of December 31, 2023 and 2022; reviews of the Company's quarterly financial statements; and annual statutory audits of the Company's insurance subsidiaries for the years ended December 31, 2023.
 All of such audit services were pre-approved by the Audit Committee.